them-es/starter-material/README.md

 * jQuery is not needed for Material Components Web and will not be used on the frontend anymore

-## Compatible with CSS Preprocessors
-You can use [Sass](http://sass-lang.com) to create your main stylesheet which includes all the required styles.

-**`/assets/main.scss`** needs to be compiled as **`/assets/css/main.min.css`**

 ## Task Automation
-This Theme comes with a built in Task Automation.
-Sass files will be complied if changed, vendor prefixes will be added automatically if required and files will be minified.
+This Theme comes with a built in webpack task automation.
+Sass source files will be compiled if changed, vendor prefixes will be added automatically and the CSS will be minified.
+JS source files will be bundled and minified.

 * Prerequisites: [Node.js](https://nodejs.org) (NPM) needs to be installed on your system
 * Open the **Project directory** `/` in Terminal and install the required Node.js dependencies: webpack, Sass-Compiler, Autoprefixer, etc.